Q. When is the best time to come?

 Q. Where can I stay?

-A. Self catered accommodation in a provencial maison du village with starter food hamper to get you going, for seven or fourteen nights.
+A. Self catered accommodation is offered by several local accommodation providers in provencial maisons du village with starter food hamper to get you going, for seven or fourteen nights.
 Available Saturday to Saturday from 1600 hrs onwards on arrival day until 0900 hrs approximately on departure day.

 Shared room basis per person €315.00 per week

 Double with private bathroom €665.00 per week

 Other options are available including low cost camping package Accommodation options